USS Phoenix (CL-46): Philippines campaign

 Phoenix was attacked again by enemy planes on 5 December and was credited with assisting in the destruction of two attackers.
 Five days later, a kamikaze attempted to crash into the ship but was brought down by 40 mm fire when only 100 yd away.
 It was at this time Phoenix suffered her only wartime fatality.

 While proceeding to the assault area off Mindoro on 13 December, the ship was constantly under air attack by single kamikazes.
 That day, a lone kamikaze hit Nashville.
 On 15 December, a 5-inch (127 mm) shell from Phoenix brought down a circling plane at 8,500 yd.
 The ship then furnished her usual fire support and covered the landing forces.
 This gave the Allies a base from which to strike at Japan's shipping lanes through the South China Sea and to soften up Luzon for forthcoming landings.

 En route to Lingayen Gulf for the invasion of Luzon, lookouts on board Phoenix sighted the conning tower of a diving submarine in the Mindanao Sea off Siquijor.
 The submarine submerged and fired two torpedoes which Phoenix dodged. blew the midget sub to the surface and rammed her.

 End of the war

 Phoenix covered minesweeping operations at Balikpapan, Borneo, from 29 June to 7 July.
 Resistance from coastal guns was unusually heavy.
 Mines and shellfire sank or damaged 11 minesweepers.
 Phoenix furnished supporting fire and the assault waves landed.
 Next came Bataan and Corregidor, taken from 13 to 28 February 1945.

 Phoenix was en route to Pearl Harbor for overhaul when Japan capitulated.
 She headed home and, upon reaching the Panama Canal on 6 September, joined the Atlantic Fleet.
 Her status was reduced to in commission, in reserve, at Philadelphia on 28 February 1946.

 Phoenix was decommissioned on 3 July 1946.
 She remained at Philadelphia until sold to Argentina on 9 April 1951.

-Her ship's bell is the collection of the Naval History and Heritage Command's Curator Branch.
+Her ship's bell is among the collection of the Naval History and Heritage Command's Curator Branch.